 This can make your cost price tracking more complicated (many businesses will use inventory management tools for this) but will give you a clearer, more accurate picture of your gross profits and margins.

-How Do You Calculate the Cost of Goods Sold on Amazon
+How Do You Calculate the Cost of Goods Sold on Amazon?

 You tell A2X what costs you wish to use and the software will calculate the COGS as it applies to each Amazon deposit (split into the correct months).

 Instead of manually matching costs to sales, A2X has a feature that will import your Amazon data, match sales to costs, and then expense the COGS into the correct month in your accounting system.

-This way, if you need to reproduce the cost of goods calculations or support them with evidence (for example if you were audited in the future) the data is stored against the corresponding transactions creating an easy to understand audit trail.
+This way, if you need to reproduce the cost of goods calculations or support them with evidence, (for example: if you were audited in the future), the data is stored against the corresponding transactions creating an easy to understand audit trail.

 Instead of just guessing at what your business’s monthly financial performance, you can get an accurate picture every month, without having to spend hours sorting through data and entering transactions into your software.